Serpentcoil Island

 Instead, use items like Paralyzing Staff or Sluggish Staff to weaken them and avoid taking damage.

-Vile Scorpion (108 HP, 45 atk, 33 def) can lower Shiren's strength by 2 per special attack use.
+Vile Scorpion (29-31F) can lower Shiren's Current Strength by 2 per special attack use.

-Similar to Dragons, use items to deal with it instead of trying to trade normal attacks.
+Similar to Dragons, use items to deal with them instead of trying to trade normal attacks.

 If you plan on throwing Gitan against the boss, be sure to break any Cashing Pots on 30F.